KeatonArmstrong02/public-notes/content/4 - Zettelkasten/Meta-Lesson Osmosis.md

 3% Man/Spiritual man/Pickup tries to teach men this osmosis meta lessson, "What is the spirit which makes a man attractive?"
 Their answer, Masculinity.
 It's a hard lesson to teach directly but hope that you would understand the whole picture.

-Perhaps it's these lessons which [[Using schema]] would help us start to see the inter-connectedness firsthand rather than trying to learn linearly from the flow of the books.
+Perhaps it's these lessons which [[Use schema]] would help us start to see the inter-connectedness firsthand rather than trying to learn linearly from the flow of the books.

 #### Reference
 [[Surely You're Joking Mr. Feynman!]]